GibranDelgado/My-Spotify-Journey/README.md

 # My Spotify Journey
 Thank you for your interest in my project.
-This time I decided to emulate the famous annual Spotify Wrapped, with additional information layers to make an in-depth analysis of my streaming history and create a customized dashboard of my musical preferences, but with the advantage of using data from anytime of the year.
+This time I decided to emulate the famous annual Spotify Wrapped, with additional information layers to make an in-depth analysis of my streaming history and create a customized dashboard of my musical preferences, with the advantage of using data from anytime of the year.

 ## Dashboard
 See the links below to visualize my dashboard: